What is Mewing?

 I have to admit, the first time I heard this years ago, I thought it was the dumbest thing ever and tantamount to nonsense.
 I mean, it’s all genetics!
 Changing your face or bone structure is ridiculous.
 This attitude stems from the fact that people think of bones only in the context of fossils, hardened, immovable objects.
 But this isn’t how bones exist in our bodies.
 Bones have a vascular supply and help produce new cells out of bone marrow.

-Bones in adults are still malleable, and they are constantly undergoing bone remodeling.
+Bones in adults are still malleable, and they are continually undergoing bone remodeling.
 Babies have a 100% bone remodeling rate, and in adults, it’s about 10%.
 It’s still within the realm of possibility to get positive, permanent changes to your bone structure.
+If you don’t believe that the bones change, just look at the differences between the youthful vs. aging skull (Eduardo et al., 2017):

-One of the most popular examples is this progress report posted by a lookism user:
+One of the most famous examples is this progress report posted by a lookism user:

 YouTuber AstroSky also changed his face over several years through dedication to mewing: